Naveen11695/bhukkd/README.md

 This application is developed on **flutter v1.10.2** for android and ios platform.
 You can get details about all the restaurants near your location.
 Moreover this application is modeled for booking the tables in the restaurants.

 ## Database
-Firebase cloud-storage is used as the database source. and the data is originally from Zomato API.
+Firebase cloud-storage is used as the database. and the data is originally from Zomato API.

 ## Instructions
 1. Clone the repository.